 Citizenship: Must be a United States citizen

-Mental Competency: Must be declared mentally competent
+Mental Competency: Must not be declared mentally incompetent by a court

 ID Requirements: To register you must have one of the following:

 -government issued photo ID card

 -employee identification card

 -student photo ID issued by an accredited Mississippi university, college or community/junior college

 -Any other photo ID issued by any branch, department, agency or entity of the United States government or any state government

 In person:You can register to vote at any of the following:

 - your Municipal Clerk’s office